nualagr/dargan-health-foods/TESTING.md

 The user can choose to find other products associated with the same keyword/tag by clicking on the desired link.
+They will be redirected to a page displaying those products, which can then be sorted alphabetically, by rating or by price.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-kosher-products-tablet-device.png "Screenshot of products returned as being tagged as kosher on a desktop device.")